Serbo-Croatian: Views of Croatian linguists

 On the other hand, a number of Croatian linguists argue against the view that Serbo-Croatian constitutes a single language.
 They acknowledge that similar arguments are made for other official standards derived from nearly identical material bases, such as Malaysian Malay and Indonesian (together called Malay), or Hindi and Urdu (together called Hindustani).
 However, they argue that these arguments have flaws, as phonology, morphology, and syntax are not the only defining features of a language.
 Other fields—semantics, pragmatics, stylistics, and lexicology—also exhibit differences.
 However, that is the case with other pluricentric languages.
 Some comparisons are drawn to the closely related North Germanic languages, although these languages are not fully mutually intelligible as the Serbo-Croatian standard varieties are.

 Additionally, it is argued that the standardization of the Croatian language was a gradual process spanning several centuries.
 Croatian drew on Chakavian and Kajkavian influences, on the Dubrovnik subdialect—a specific western idiom of the Eastern Herzegovinian dialect rooted in Western Shtokavian—and on Western Shtokavian more generally.
 By contrast, Serbian draws primarily from Eastern Shtokavian, which includes the Eastern Herzegovinian dialect.
-Since the Croatian used in early Ragusan literature (e.g., in the works of Držić and Gundulić in the 16th and 17th centuries) is virtually the same as the contemporary standard Croatian, aside from archaisms, the 19th-century formal standardization is considered by Croatian linguists as the final step in a process that had already lasted for over three centuries.
+Since the Croatian used in early Ragusan literature (e.g., in the works of Držić and Gundulić in the 16th and 17th centuries) is virtually the same as contemporary standard Croatian, aside from archaisms, the 19th-century formal standardization is considered by Croatian linguists to be the final step in a process that had already lasted over three centuries.

 Views of Serbian linguists

-In 2021, the Board for Standardization of the Serbian Language issued an opinion that Serbo-Croatian is one language, and that it should be referred to as "Serbian language", while "Croatian", "Bosnian" and "Montenegrin" are to be considered merely local names for Serbian language.
-This opinion was widely criticized by Croatian government and representatives of the Croatian minority in Serbia.
-Serbian linguist Ranko Bugarski called this opinion "absurd" and "legacy of the 19th century linguistics".
+In 2021, the Board for Standardization of the Serbian Language issued an opinion that Serbo-Croatian is one language, and that it should be referred to as "Serbian language", while "Croatian", "Bosnian", and "Montenegrin" are to be considered merely local names for Serbian language.
+This opinion was widely criticized by the Croatian government and representatives of the Croatian minority in Serbia.
+Serbian linguist Ranko Bugarski called this opinion "absurd" and a "legacy of the 19th century linguistics".
 He said that Serbo-Croatian should be considered one language in a scientific sense under the "Serbo-Croatian" label, but four different languages in an administrative sense.
-Legally, Croatian, Bosnian and Montenegrin are all officially recognized minority languages in Serbia.
-The Serbian Government also officially recognized Bunjevac language as a standard minority language in 2018 and was approved by the Serbian Ministry of Education for learning in schools.
+Legally, Croatian, Bosnian, and Montenegrin are all officially recognized minority languages in Serbia.
+The Serbian Government also officially recognized the Bunjevac language as a standard minority language in 2018, and the Serbian Ministry of Education approved it for learning in schools.